franklee26/CS24-Project-1/readme.md

 #### Break down:

 This file provides the user implementation for the `main.cpp` file.
 Essentially, all it does is it takes an input string (provided by the user) and just prints out the infix, prefix and postfix expressions using the `expression` class.
 Besides this, I can't think of anything else to implement!
 Are we sure this is all we need?

+## The end!
+Let me know if something is wrong, or if you found a better way or even if you cleaned things up!